chase-miller/Autofac.Extras.IdentityServer3/README.md

 | InstancePerLifetimeScope | * Throws Exception |
 | * **Anything Else** | * Throws Exception |

+Each registration will be added to the factory using `factory.Register()` unless a property exists off the factory (e.g. `factory.EventService`) in which case the property will be set.

 ### Type Filtering
 As mentioned above, by default only types in the `IdentityServer3.*` namespace will be registered with the factory.
 The rationale is that IdentityServer3 only provides hooks that use types in this namespace.